FelixGSE/pypiano/README.md

 # Pyano

-Pyano is a python package to programmatically play piano.
-It is an easy to use abstraction layer on top of the [python-mingus](http://bspaans.github.io/python-mingus/index.html) package providing a simple to use interface to play mingus music containers, such as Notes, NoteContainers, Bars and Tracks.
-It bundles a default sound fonts file to enable playing and recording audio out of the box with.
-By default 8 different pianos are available.
-It allows to play Piano via audio output or recording music to wav files.
+Pyano is a python library to programmatically play piano.
+It is an easy-to-use abstraction layer on top of the [python-mingus](http://bspaans.github.io/python-mingus/index.html) package providing a simple user interface to play mingus music containers, such as Notes, NoteContainers, Bars and Tracks.
+It bundles a default sound fonts file to enable playing and recording audio out of the box.
+By default, 8 different pianos are available.
+It allows playing Piano via audio output or recording music to wav files.

 ## Installation